elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/008-uses-for-modules.md

 obj.bar # obj is an instance of Foo
 ```

-If this argument wasn't convincing enough on it's own, you should know that every time you replace a `Foo::bar` call with `Foo.bar`, a brand new baby unicorn is born beneath a magnificent double rainbow.
+If this argument wasn't convincing enough, you should know that every time you replace a `Foo::bar` call with `Foo.bar`, a brand new baby unicorn is born beneath a magnificent double rainbow.
 That should be reason enough to reverse this outdated practice, right?

 ### Reflections

 This article probably gave you more details than you ever cared to know about namespacing.
 But future articles will be sure to blow your mind with what else modules can do.
 However, if you have any questions or thoughts about what we've discussed so far, feel free to leave them in the comments section below.
-When Practicing Ruby originally ran, a key feature were the great discussions we had on the mailing list.
-I'd love to see the same thing happen here on this blog.

 > **NOTE:** This article has also been published on the Ruby Best Practices blog.
 There [may be additional commentary](http://blog.rubybestpractices.com/posts/gregory/037-issue-8-uses-for-modules.html#disqus_thread)
 over there worth taking a look at.